 IEEE 802.15.4g (Wi-SUN) mesh networks are deployed in the state of Victoria, and the city of Melbourne in particular, for smart meters [10, 11].

-LoRaWAN IoT devices are widely used across Australia, which is supported by the heat map provided by the Things Network (https://ttnmapper.org/heatmap/) that illustrates the concentration of these devices in the major centers across Australia and the relative sparseness elsewhere.
+The heat map provided by the Things Network (https://ttnmapper.org/heatmap/) illustrates the concentration of LoRaWAN IoT devices in the major centers across Australia and the relative sparseness elsewhere.

 RFID is used extensively across the country in logistics and for applications such as road toll collection.
 Existing congestion in the 915-928 MHz band led to an allocation of an additional 7 MHz for duty cycle-based devices in the 928-935 MHz band, effective in 2021 [12].